00itamarts00/00itamarts00.github.io/aboutme.md

 I take a **structured, results-driven approach** to AI development.
 Whether it's **building AI-powered medical solutions, optimizing deep learning models, or designing scalable architectures**, I focus on **efficiency, accuracy, and long-term impact**.

-If you're looking for **an AI consultant, a strategic problem solver, or just someone who thinks deeply about optimization**, let’s connect.

 📬 **Contact Me** – Preferably during working hours, unless it’s an AI breakthrough or a once-in-a-lifetime motorcycle deal.